 Wong & Volpé: “T3 is a more potent hormone than T4 with possibly three to five times more metabolic activity.

 Moreover, it has been estimated that at least 85% of the biologic effect of thyroid hormones is due to T3 (5-9).

 Thyroxine may have some intrinsic metabolic activity of its own (10-11), but most of its activity occurs only after it has been converted to T3 (12-14).

 TP.CA: You are working with the studies of T3 and T4 hormone which had already revealed that thyroid hormone receptors in the cell nucleus had a 10-15% affinity to T4, compared to a 100% affinity to bind with T3.

 As of 2019, we still have not found any genomic activity for T4 in these receptors located in the nucleus.

-However, you had not yet learned to distinguish T3’s effect on the nuclear receptor from T4’s non-genomic effects on the cell wall receptors, which in no way is a substitute for T3 activity in receptors.
+However, you had not yet learned to distinguish T3’s effect on the nuclear receptor from T4’s non-genomic effects on the cell membrane receptors, which in no way is a substitute for T3 activity in receptors.

 Also, you had yet to understand the synergy between T4 and T3 within the cell.
 For instance, there is an increased binding time for T3 in cell nuclear receptors when it is converted from T4 in Deiodinase type 2 expressing cells (Bianco et al, 2019).
 This effect can give the appearance of T4 activity.